callum-oakley/jsq/tutorial.md

 GitHub returns nicely formatted JSON.
 For servers that don't, it can be helpful to pipe the response through jsq to pretty-print it.
-The `-j` flag parses the input as JSON before passing it to the function, and the `-J` flag prints the output as JSON.
-The default function body is the identity:
+The `-j` flag parses the input as JSON before passing it to the script, and the `-J` flag prints the result as JSON.
+The default script is `$` which returns the input unchanged.
-`$`.

 ```
 curl 'https://api.github.com/repos/callum-oakley/jsq/commits?per_page=5' | jsq -jJ